The Census and the Second Law: An Entropic Approach to Optimal Apportionment for the U.S. House of Representatives: Some Optimization Lemmas

 If $n < 0$, the constraints are mutually inconsistent, and no solution at all will be feasible.
 If $n = 0$, there is only one feasible solution satisfying all constraints, namely $\bv{x}^* = \bv{x}(0) = (\lambda_1, \dotsc, \lambda_N)\trans$.
 But if $n > 0$, distinct allocations may be feasible, and at each iteration $t = 1, \dotsc, n$ as specified above, we define the corresponding ``greedy gains'' $\Delta \phi_1, \dotsc, \Delta\phi_n$ to the objective function $\phi(\bv{x})$ such that \be \Delta \phi_i = \phi\bigl(\bv{x}(t)\bigr) - \phi\bigl(\bv{x}(t-1)\bigr) = f_k\bigl(x_{k(t)} (t-1) +1\bigr) - f_{k(t)}\bigl(x_{k(t)}(t-1)\bigr). \ee For simplicity, we refer to these as ``gains,'' even thought they are not necessarily positive if the $f_j(x)$ are not monotonically increasing functions.
 Notice that the gain at any stage depends only on the one variable being incremented, and not any of the other variables.
 The algorithm can identify and notify whether any randomization is needed to break a tie.
-However, note that even if ties do occur, they can only affect the \textit{final} apportionment if we in effect run out of seats before all of the states once tied receive another representative.
+However, note that even if ties do occur, they can affect the \textit{final} answer $\bv{x}^* = \bv{x}(n)$ only if we in effect run out of units before all groups once tied receive another unit.

 Furthermore, it must be the case that gains at subsequent stages of the greedy allocation are subject to diminishing marginal returns: \be \Delta \phi_1 \ge \dotsb \ge \Delta \phi_{n}. \ee Why?
 At the $t$th step, $\Delta \phi_{t}$ can never be larger than its immediate predecessor $\Delta \phi_{t-1}$ at the $(t-1)$th step: if two successive increments are made to the same variable $x_k$, the later change in $\phi(\bv{x})$ cannot be larger than the preceding one, because by assumption every $f_j(x_k)$ satisfies the discrete concavity condition over its allowed domain.
 If instead successive increments are made to distinct variables (say $x_k$, then $x_{k'}$ for $k' \neq k$), then the later gain in $\phi(\bv{x})$ arising from incrementing $x_{k'}$ cannot be larger than the earlier gain due to incrementing $x_k$, or else the later gain would instead have been selected at the earlier stage of the greedy allocation.